chrisweb/chris.lu/README_WIP.md

 > TypeError: createContext only works in Client Components.

 Note: Also after adding this file or in the future after making changes to it, you always need to restart the dev server, as this is a configuration file like `next.config.mjs`

-### adding an article page

-you can chose between 3 ways of creating an **article page** to display MDX content, a quick introduction to three techniques you can use to create pages with MDX content and then it will be up to you to decide which you like best

-Note: I think that every time you have to decide what framework you will use for your next project or what package to use to solve a problem or build a new feature, it is important that you take some time and do several prototypes using the different options you have, after that it will be much easier to decide which one suits your use case best

-* [option 1](#option-1-multiple-pagetsx-files-one-static-route-per-article): multiple page.tsx files, one static route per article
-* [option 2](#option-2-multiple-pagemdx-files-one-static-route-per-article): multiple page.mdx files, one static route per article
-* [option 3](#option-3-one-pagetsx-file-one-dynamic-route-segment-for-all-articles): one page.tsx file, one dynamic route segment for all articles

-Note: You might wonder, which of these three 3 options I personally prefer and you might want to skip the other two because you don't have time to check them all out, if that the case jump straight to option 3, this is the option that suits my needs best, but again be careful as it might not be the best for your use case

 #### option 1: multiple page.tsx files, one static route per article